Who’s The Fairest Tri-fold Spalted Beach Wall Mirror

 The doors are veneered with the bookmatch technique.
 Two consecutively cut veneer slices were opened and glued to the doors along matching edges, much like opening two opposing pages of a book.
 This results in the two doors creating a mirror image of each other.
 The shelf is veneered with the lower sections of the veneer used on the doors.
 This results in the grain continuing from the doors down onto the shelf.

-The black metal pulls and hinges compliment the dark spalting lines.
+The black metal pulls and hinges compliment the dark spalting zone lines.